bonsai-rx/ximea/docs/README.md

 namespace Bonsai.Ximea
 {
-    [Description("Configures and initializes a custom instance of a XimeaCapture operator.
-It will set/get the specified settings and dump to a log file.")] public class CustomXimeaCapture : XimeaCapture
+    [Description("Configures and initializes a custom instance of a XimeaCapture operator with specific parameters and exports applied settings to a log file.")] public class CustomXimeaCapture : XimeaCapture
     {
         public string logFilePath = "log.txt";